rfresh2/XaeroPlus/README.md

 # XaeroPlus

-XaeroPlus is a Forge 1.12.2 mod that depends on and modifies Xaero's WorldMap and Minimap with extra features and performance improvements - particularly for use on anarchy servers like 2b2t.
+XaeroPlus is a Minecraft mod that depends on and modifies the Xaero's WorldMap and Minimap mods with extra features and performance improvements - particularly for use on anarchy servers like 2b2t.

 <details>